 How Long Do Acrylic Nails Last

-Now even if the acrylic nails are applied correctly, the exact lifespan of the nails will vary, this is mostly due to:
+Now even if the acrylic nails are applied correctly and filled in when needed, the exact lifespan of the nails will vary, this is mostly due to:

 - The type of nails that the individual has – people with naturally oily nails tend to have premature lifting.